MiladMKL/netflix-clone/README.md

-# Rumble Clone
+# Netflix Clone

-A simple Rumble clone built with Next.js, Tailwind CSS and RapidAPI.
+A simple Netflix clone built with Next.js, Tailwind CSS, NextAuth and Movie Database (TMDB).

 ## About